Azure Lighthouse in enterprise scenarios

 Security and access considerations

-In most enterprise scenarios, you’ll want to delegate a full subscription for Azure delegated resource management, although you can also delegate only specific resource groups within a subscription.
+In most enterprise scenarios, you’ll want to delegate a full subscription to Azure Lighthouse, although you can also delegate only specific resource groups within a subscription.

 Either way, be sure to follow the principle of least privilege when defining which users will have access to resources.
 Doing so helps to ensure that users only have the permissions needed to perform the required tasks and reduces the chance of inadvertent errors.

-Azure Lighthouse and Azure delegated resource management only provide logical links between a managing tenant and managed tenants, rather than physically moving data or resources.
+Azure Lighthouse only provides logical links between a managing tenant and managed tenants, rather than physically moving data or resources.
 Furthermore, the access always goes in only one direction, from the managing tenant to the managed tenants.
 Users and groups in the managing tenant should continue to use multi-factor authentication when performing management operations on managed tenant resources.

 Enterprises with internal or external governance and compliance guardrails can use Azure Activity logs to meet their transparency requirements.
 When enterprise tenants have established managing and managed tenant relationships, users in each tenant can monitor and gain visibility to actions taken by the users in the other tenant by viewing logged activity.